ITIPython-Projects/Project1HTML_CSS/README.md

 ALL H1 has the same Sayle Which Used in Header
-ALL H2 has the same Sayle Which Used in header of the Content Sections ALL H3 has the same Sayle Which Used in sub sections of Content Sections
+ALL H2 has the same Sayle Which Used in header of the Content Sections ALL H3 has the same Sayle Which Used in sub sections of Content Sections NetWorkImageBox (Div) is  Used in Every start of Sections with the same stayle